The Center for Biological Diversity is resisting Trump in every way possible — especially in the courts.

-So far the Center has filed 32 suits against Trump, including:
+So far the Center has filed 40 suits against Trump.
+Read on for details.

 The Center and allies filed a lawsuit to overturn the Trump administration’s indefinite delay of higher penalties for new cars and trucks that do not meet minimum fuel-economy standards, with automobiles currently America’s largest source of carbon pollution.
 The suit, filed in the 2nd U.S. Circuit Court of Appeals, challenges a July decision by the National Highway Traffic Safety Administration to suspend a 2016 rule that increased penalties for new vehicles failing to meet fuel-economy standards.